AlannaJW/weekend-warehouse/README.md

 # weekend-warehouse

 A small but realistic analytics warehouse, built end-to-end in one focused weekend with Claude as a pair programmer.
-The project demonstrates the core patterns that real ETL pipelines exercise — multi-source identity resolution, slowly-changing dimensions, sessionization, star-schema modeling, data quality testing, and pre-aggregation for dashboards — and openly documents how AI was used at each step so reviewers can see both the engineering and the AI-augmented workflow.
+The project demonstrates core patterns that real ETL pipelines exercise — identity resolution, SCDs (slowly-changing dimensions), sessionization, star-schema modeling, data quality testing, and pre-aggregation for dashboards — and documents how AI was used and worked with so reviewers can see both the engineering and the AI-augmented workflow.

 ---

 ## Live dashboard

-[View the Looker Studio dashboard](https://datastudio.google.com/reporting/88b40f6f-005f-4fa0-95ea-f61e1491f2be) — daily revenue trends, acquisition channel mix, and customer tier distribution.
+[View the Looker Studio dashboard](https://datastudio.google.com/reporting/88b40f6f-005f-4fa0-95ea-f61e1491f2be) — revenue trends and customer tier distributions.

 ---